jcshott/Congressional_Money_Trail/README.md

 - Contribution data must be downloaded from [OpenSecrets.org] (http://www.opensecrets.org/myos/bulk.php)  (free account required).

 - Legislator information from [Sunlight Foundation] (https://sunlightlabs.github.io/congress/#legislator-spreadsheet)

+- Make sure you have PostgreSQL installed and create a database named contributions

 At the command line: